 To delve into the past, you’ll eventually need to slip some imperfect subjunctive (a.k.a. the past subjunctive, el imperfecto del subjuntivo) into your Spanish.

-This post first covers how to form it, when to use it and a demonstration of its use in a great, classic Cuban song.
+This post covers how to form this tense and when to use it and shows a demonstration of its use in a great, classic Cuban song.

 Note that this is a rather advanced grammar topic.
 Before you proceed any farther you should have a solid grasp of the past imperfect and preterit, the present subjunctive and the conditional.

 - 1. Learn to Form the Imperfect Subjunctive in Spanish

 - 2. Learn the Alternate Conjugation of the Imperfect Subjunctive

 - 3. Learn When to Use the Imperfect Subjunctive